everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

 - **turnOnWallet(String password, String commonSecret, String initialVector)**

     This function makes TON Labs wallet applet activation.
 After its succesfull call applet will be in working personalized state (so getTonAppletState() will return {"message":"TonWalletApplet is personalized.","status":"ok"}).
+It uses default PIN '5555'.

     *Arguments requirements:*